 Everyone needs to be made aware of what supports are available early on to help inform the planning process.
 To help with effective planning, social work should provide an indicative budget for young people who meet eligibility criteria no later than one year before they are due to leave school.

 Long-term and sustainable improvements are most likely to be achieved with a joint commitment to improvement between agencies at a local authority level.
+Strategic leads can shape improvement through the use of data collection to identify:

-Principles into Practice (for Principle 3) was written to help those with strategic responsibility for transitions to design and oversee approaches that improve coordination across services.
-It has been widely adopted by local authorities in Scotland.
+‘Principles into Practice’ is a programme to help those with strategic responsibility for transitions to design and oversee approaches which will improve the experiences of transition for young people with additional support needs.
+It has been widely adopted by local authorities in Scotland and can help with evaluation of current practices to make improvement.

 Contact us to discuss the support available.